-Shortcrust pastry: mix flour with caster sugar and salt and sift it through a sieve.
+Shortcrust pastry: mix flour with icing sugar and salt and sift it through a sieve.
 Add cold diced butter to it.
 Chop with a knife or mix all the ingredients in a mixer until they begin to come together.
 At that point, add egg yolks and cream.
 Knead the pastry.

 Wrap the pastry in a plastic wrap and put it in the fridge for 30 minutes.